OSDC-Code-Maven/OSDC-Code-Maven.github.io/README.md

 It will also help those who would like to move on to the industry by teaching them some of the tools that are used there.

 The course will include some presentations, and a lot of hands-on work.
-The hands-on work will include a few artifical examples designed to get the basics, but the majority will be on real projects.
+The hands-on work will include a few artificial examples designed to get the basics, but the majority will be on real projects.
 We will work on the source code they write in their research, if necessary in private GitHub accounts so the code won't become public.
 We will also work on the various biology, chemistry, physics, etc. oriented open source projects they use in their projects.